mrBondD1/Dice-Game/README.md

 - This game can be played by 2 players.

 - You can roll the dice, hold your current score.

+- If you don't hold your current score and you hit a '1' then your current score will be not saved.

 - You can restart the game.